Brihadeeswara Temple, Gangaikonda Cholapuram

 How to better your experience

-If you want a deeper insight into the architecture of the temple, or the culture of Thanjavur, get a government certified guide from outside the temple, who will be happy to answer any of your questions during his tour.
+If you want a deeper insight into the architecture of the temple, get a government certified guide from outside the temple, who will be happy to answer any of your questions during his tour.

 How to get there

 Nearest railway-Trichy Junction is 100km away